-You’re in Curacao, and you’ve got one day to do it ALL.
+You’re in Curacao (or Curaçao), and you’ve got one day to do it ALL.

-This is the fourth part in a series of articles on Curacao.
+This article is the fourth part of a series of articles on Curacao.

 I encourage you to read the previous three articles for detailed travel information and history for the sites mentioned below.

-Most people that are in the “one day” scenario are arriving via cruise ship, so my little tour here starts at the Mega Pier.
-If you are looking to do this tour and you aren’t on a cruise ship – start at the Rif Fort.
+Most people in the “one-day” scenario arrive via cruise ship, so my little tour here starts at the Mega Pier cruise port, where your cruise ship will likely be docked.
+If you wish to make this day trip and you aren’t on a cruise ship – start at the Rif Fort in Willemstad.

 1. Rif Fort

-The Rif Fort has this fantastic looking infinity pool that looks like it is going right into the ocean.
+The Rif Fort also has this fantastic-looking infinity pool that looks like it is going right into the ocean.

-We’re going to tour the Rif Fort later on our way back to the ship.
+Plus, don’t worry, we’re going to tour the Rif Fort later on our return back to the ship.

-You are in Otrobanda now, quickly browse the vendors on the west side of Emma Bay and take some photos of the beautiful coloured buildings across the Bay.
+Now in Otrobanda, you can quickly browse the vendors on the west side of Emma Bay and take some photos of the beautiful coloured buildings across the Bay.

 3. Queen Emma Bridge

-If the bridge is open, don’t worry you can take the free ferry across the water.
+(If the bridge isn’t open, don’t worry; you can take the free ferry across the water.)

 Once on the other side check out the various patio cafés, restaurants and bars and plan where to dine later in the day.